mbartlett21/airboat/README.txt

-airboat 0.1.6 by paramat
+airboat 0.1.7 by paramat
 For Minetest 0.4.16 and later.
 Compatible with MT 5.0.0-dev.
 Depends: default

 Licenses
 --------
 Source code: MIT
-Media (textures): CC0 1.0
+Media (textures and nodebox design): CC0 1.0

 Note about textures and crafting
 --------------------------------
 This mod is fully functional but does not currently have a crafting recipe or detailed textures.
-It is currently a 'kit mod' for you to complete.
 The textures are templates for you to add detail to.
 The airboat is available in the creative inventory or by using the /giveme chat command.